MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/information.md

 Because the cloned path is reduced to tiny straight lines, the transform function has the capability of converting straight lines to curves.

 Notice that the method retains the first point of each contour in the variable called `firstPoint` and the current position after each drawing command in the variable `lastPoint`.
-These are necessary to construct the final closing line when a `Close` verb is encountered.
+These variables are necessary to construct the final closing line when a `Close` verb is encountered.

 The **GlobularText** sample uses this extension method to seemingly wrap text around a hemisphere in a 3D effect: